AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 ^^^^^^^^^^^^^^

-The SPARK 2005 `check` annotation is replaced by `pragma assert` in
-|SPARK|.
-This annotation generates a verification condition to prove
-the checked expression and adds the expression as a new hypothesis to the list of existing hypotheses.
+The SPARK 2005 `check` annotation is replaced by `pragma assert` in SPARK 2014.
+This annotation generates a verification condition to prove the checked expression and adds the expression as a new hypothesis to the list of existing hypotheses.